What Is a Humidicrib

 Yes.
 In public hospitals across Australia, all NICU treatments, including humidicribs, are fully covered by Medicare.
 Families pay no out-of-pocket costs for equipment, care, or hospital stay when treated as public patients.

-Through community running events and nationwide fundraising efforts, Running for Premature Babies empowers everyday Australians to make a tangible difference, helping NICUs provide the specialised care needed to give premature babies their best possible start in life.
+Through community running events and nationwide fundraising efforts, Running for Premature Babies empowers everyday Australians to make a tangible difference, helping hospitals provide the specialised care needed to give premature babies their best possible start in life.

 You can read more about our impact here.